marijnh/Eloquent-JavaScript/18_http.md

 To get at the actual content of a response, you can use its `text` method.
-Because the initial promise is resolved as soon as the response's headers have been received, and reading the response body might take a while longer, this again returns a promise.
+Because the initial promise is resolved as soon as the response's headers have been received and because reading the response body might take a while longer, this again returns a promise.

 ```{test: no}